batteryouo/nineGridHomography/README.md

 <p align="center">
     <img src="point_selection_order.png" alt="Point Selection Order" width="400"/>
 </p>

-3. Press any key to exit the program after the transformation is applied.After the transformation, the warped image will be displayed with transparency support.
+3. If the selected points are insufficient, press any key to skip the current image.

+4. To terminate the process at any time, press the `ESC` key.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.